helsing-ai/buffrs/docs/src/commands/buffrs-publish.md

 By default, Buffrs does not allow publishing packages from git repositories in a dirty state (note: this requires the `git` feature to be enabled).
-This behaviour can be overriden by passing the `--allow-dirty` flag.
+This behaviour can be overridden by passing the `--allow-dirty` flag.

 #### Supported package types